 When my mum went into a home just after I had taken early retirement, I finally went to a Dementia Forum run by Carers in Hertfordshire.
 What an eye-opener that was!
 I was really impressed and inspired.
 I went on a “Stronger Voice” course, then I joined the Carer Trainer Unit, then I volunteered for Mentor training; one course each new year.

 I met staff, other volunteers and the Trustees, got to know them and admire their dedication, ethics, principle and commitment.
 When they asked for more Trustees I nervously volunteered for that as well.
 They were and are extremely welcoming and supportive, knowledgeable and practical.
 We discussed what I could offer, what I wanted to get involved in and how they could help me.

 Being a Trustee is “probably” the best role I have had in my time with Carers in Hertfordshire, but so has each choice I have made.
-(In January 2016 I will be trained by them to become a Carer Ambassador.)

 If you are interested in doing more and have some time, we would love to meet with and talk to you about your experiences and skills and about being a Trustee.